semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 See an example of this approach in the [Semgrep App](https://semgrep.dev/orgs/-/editor/s/returntocorp:aws-provider-static-credentials).

 Test file names must match the rule file name, except for the file extension.
 For example, if the rule is in `my-rule.yaml`, name the test `my-rule.js`.
-(With any valid extension for the target language.)
+(You can use any valid extension for the target language.)

 In the test file, mark what is demonstratively expected to be a finding.
 See the examples of the rule and test file below: